 Minimizes Pressure Ulcers

-This is the percentage of patients who have had a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are often the result of residents not being moved frequently enough.
-Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.
+This is the percent of patients that suffered from a pressure ulcer.
+Pressure ulcers, which are also known as bed sores, are routinely the result of patients staying in one position for too long.
+Better nursing protocols can minimize the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

 In Good Shepherd Health Care Center, 0% of Patients had Serious Falls

 This indicates the percent of patients who sustained a major fall.
 Falls resulting in severe injuries are considered by many in the nursing home industry to be a measure of the quality of nursing care at a nursing home.
 Major falls resulting in injury are often caused by lower quality nursing care.

 In Good Shepherd Health Care Center, 3.47% of Patients had UTIs

 This figure indicates the percent of long-term stay residents which sustained a UTI.
 UTI's could be a sign of a facility with lower levels of hygiene.
 Nevertheless, this metric could also be skewed for certain nursing homes due to different reporting standards for urinary tract infections.